 Day of the Dead Crafts for Kids

 Sugar Skulls are a huge part of Dia de los Muertos.
-This Sugar Skull craft is perfect for your budding artist to use their creativity to come up with a beautiful Sugar Skull decoration to hang in your home this Fall.
+This Sugar Skull craft is perfect for your budding artist to use their creativity to create a beautiful Sugar Skull decoration to hang in your home this Fall.

 Make as many as you like for festive Day of the Dead decorations.
 The cool part is that your kids will come up with their own designs for unique items!